-What is the island’s current economic situation?
+What is the island’s economic outlook?

 What has driven the crisis?

-Experts say the island’s economic crisis is rooted in [PDF] twentieth century legislation that encouraged Puerto Rico’s reliance on debt to fill federal funding gaps.
+Experts say the island’s economic crisis is rooted in [PDF] twentieth-century legislation that encouraged Puerto Rico’s reliance on debt to fill federal funding gaps.
 It did this by giving bond investors higher returns and loosening borrowing limits.
 Since 1917, lenders to Puerto Rico have been exempt from local, state, and federal taxes—the so-called triple tax exemption—effectively boosting their profits and making the island a more attractive investment.
-The territory’s constitution also allows Puerto Rico to balance its budget with debt, among other provisions that facilitate borrowing.
+The territory’s constitution also allows Puerto Rico to balance its budget with its debt, among other provisions that facilitate borrowing.

 The debt problem accelerated after 1996, when the U.S. government began phasing out Internal Revenue Code Section 936.
 This provision had allowed American businesses to operate tax-free in Puerto Rico, which critics viewed as a windfall for wealthy corporations.
 Section 936’s repeal triggered a deterioration of Puerto Rico’s manufacturing sector, and the territorial government increasingly turned to debt to cover its spending.

 The 2008 global financial crisis hit Puerto Rico especially hard, with the recession further lowering tax revenues, souring an early-2000s construction boom, and giving investors pause.
 The territorial government implemented austerity measures, including layoffs of public workers, that sent unemployment soaring.
 It also crafted dubious deals to balance its budget, including letting government agencies borrow from one another to pay back bonds.